decentraland/documentation/content/contributor/content/filesystem.md

 The first few bytes contain information about the encoding and version of the identifier itself, and the rest is a SHA-256 hash.

+> !!NOTE
+> For historical reasons, some APIs call the file identifier _hash_ rather than _id_.
+They refer to the same thing.

 In practice, these details are not necessary to discover and download content.
-Clients of the protocol can treat identifiers like opaque strings without losing capabilities.
+Most clients of the protocol can treat identifiers like opaque strings without losing capabilities.

 ## Ownership and Persistence